The BPYO is going to China and Japan!

 The tuition-free model of the BPYO allows talented young artists from all backgrounds to participate regardless of financial circumstances.

-The BPO has also committed to providing hundreds of complimentary tickets to tour performances as part of our Crescendo Concert Access Initiative designed to support communities with limited financial resources.
+The BPO has committed to providing hundreds of complimentary tickets to tour performances as part of our Crescendo Concert Access Initiative designed to support communities with limited financial resources.

 BECOME A SPONSOR!

-Our flexible approach to sponsorship can accommodate your priorities, capacity, and requirements.
+Our flexible approach to sponsorship can accommodate your company's priorities, capacity, and requirements.
 Whether it's helping cover the cost of a musician, a concert, or the tour as a whole, we'll work with you to customize a sponsorship package based on your company's plan for corporate giving.

-Sponsorship opportunities may include:
+Sponsorship benefits include:

 • Concert tickets for employees, friends, and family